-- · Improve students' decoding and fluency skills - Develop the students' individual levels of comprehension - Develop the students' ability to write in the different genres - Improve the students' punctuation and grammar skills
+- Improve students' decoding and fluency skills - Develop the students' individual levels of comprehension - Develop the students' ability to write in different genres and forms - Improve the students' punctuation and grammar skills

-- The Primary Literacy Support Program is an explicit and systematic reading intervention program for small groups of older low-progress readers.
-Groups consist of a maximum six students and sessions are timetabled over 8 periods per cycle. - The Literacy Support Classes in Years 7 and 8 consist of 5 periods per fortnight and take the place of Language subjects.
+- The Literacy Support Classes in Years 7 and 8 consist of 5 periods per fortnight and take the place of Language subjects.
 The program is one of intervention, focusing on strengthening the students' word knowledge and literacy skills. - In Years 9 and 10, teachers focus on developing students' reading comprehension skills and written expression.
 Skills such as summarising, notetaking, identifying main ideas, character studies, analysing themes and answering comprehension questions are taught.
 Structured paragraph planning and writing is also facilitated.